reactivemarbles/DynamicData/README.md

 ### What is it?

 A comprehensive library of reactive extensions, which are used to manage in-memory collections.
-As the source data changes operators self-maintain.
+As the source collection changes the operators receive a changeset which enables them to self-maintain.

 ### Why use it?